hyuki0003/IITP_Multimodal-Emotion-Recognititon-for-Senior/README.md

 python train.py --dataset IITP-SMED --cuda_id 0
 ```

-Available --dataset arguments must be one of [IITP-SMED, IITP-SMED-STT]
+Available datasets should be one of [IITP-SMED, IITP-SMED-STT]

-You can choose a single GPU, and cuda_id is the order of available GPU devices.

 IITP-SMED and IITP-SMED-STT are our empirical datasets constructed by taking funds from IITP in South Korea.

-See details of AIHUB-SER datasets online available link.
+Experiment on additional datasets need to be reproduced by owns.